logankilpatrick/wgschool/content/home.md

 <!-- - [Introduction to Project Jupyter](../jupyter) -->

 Other:
+- UBC courses: *Intro to Sockeye cluster* by Roman Baranowski, *CC cloud* by Venkat Mahadevan, *Docker in your VM* by Jacob Boschee
 - confirmed: *Singularity* by Grigory Shamov, *Databases on Cedar* by Alex Lopes and Wolfgang Richter, *Gromacs simulation optimisation* by Olivier Fisette
-- maybe: MATLAB topics, UBC courses
+- maybe: MATLAB topics

 Instructors:
 - Check [the bash course](../bash-menu) to see the timing example.
 Here we have 4-5 hours of live